PhillHenry/ml_business_process_engineering/hugo/content/blog/real_life_llms.md

 draft = false
 +++

+## The hype cycle

+### Innovation Trigger

 It's been a year since ChatGPT was released to universal acclaim.
 Now things are calming down, let's strip away the hype and see if it can actually do something useful other than code snippets.

+**This is a real life problem**.
-We have 650 lines of SQL Server code that we want converted to the Spark SQL dialect. **This is a real life problem**.
+We have 650 lines of SQL Server code that we want converted to the Spark SQL dialect.
 We wonder if ChatGPT can save us tediously converting it by hand.

-## A large file
+### Peak of Inflated Expectations

 ![Upload the SQL](/img/blog/rows_upload.png)